-For the HARPS data set alone, the 2nd panel on the right in Figure 4 shows that injecting the 37-d signal generates power instead near 23 days when viewed through the complex filter of time stamps and uncertainties specific to the HARPS data set.
+For the HARPS data set alone, the 2nd panel on the right in Figure 4 shows that injecting the 37-d signal generates power instead near 23 days when viewed through the complex filter of time stamps and uncertainties specific to the HARPS data points.
 Apparently, the HARPS data set alone is not able to reliably sense this planet.
-The 3rd panel on the right illustrates that adding in the 433-day signal generates power both near 433 and its yearly alias near 200 days.
+The 3rd panel on the right illustrates that adding in the 433-day signal generates power both near 433 and at its yearly alias near 200 days.
 The 4th panel on the right shows that the injected signal from the 3.15-day planet also manifests well in the HARPS data set alone and does not generate power at 26 days as happened with the HIRES data set.
-This is apparently a result of their ability on many of their runs to obtain long blocks of nights with high and sustained cadence.
+This is apparently a result of many of their observing runs that garnered long blocks of contiguous nights with high and sustained cadence.
 The 5th panel on the right shows that the signal injected from the 67-day period shows up very well and at the expected period, flanked also by its yearly aliases near 59 and 82 days.
-The 6th panel on the right shows that the signal from the 12.9-day planet also manifests quite reliably in the HARPS data set alone.
+The 6th and 7th panels on the right show that the signals from the 12.9-day and 5.4-day planets also manifest quite reliably in the HARPS data set alone.